 Liberty Utilities previously calculated “Baseline” water uses and a “2020 Water Use Target” in its 2015 Plan.
 There were two different Baseline periods identified (including a 10-year Baseline period and a 5-year Baseline period).
 The average water use within these Baseline periods, expressed in GPCD, represents the Baseline water use for each period.
 The Baseline water uses were used to determine Liberty Utilities’ 2020 Water Use Target (which represents the per capita water use target for 2020 pursuant to SB X7-7).

 According to Section 10608.22 of the CWC, if an urban retail water supplier’s 5-year Baseline period water use is greater than 100 GPCD, the calculated 2020 Water Use Target may need to be reduced.
 A 5-year Baseline period was identified by Liberty Utilities and information regarding the starting year, ending year, and average water use rate during this period is provided in Table 5-1.
-The average was use rate during the identified 5-year Baseline period was greater than 100 GPCD.
+The average water use rate during the identified 5-year Baseline period was greater than 100 GPCD.
 As a result, the 5-year Baseline period was used to determine whether the 2020 Water Use Target required any adjustments.

 Liberty Utilities’ calculated 2020 Water Use Target was compared with the 95 percent of the average water use within the 5-year Baseline to confirm whether any adjustments were required.
 Liberty Utilities’ confirmed 2020 Water Use Target is 142 GPCD and is summarized in Table 5-1.